JakeMatthewsUK/SeaBattle/README.md

     });
     return newGrid;

-#### When rendered by the Gameboard component, the display is updated based on the classes using radial colour gradients:
+#### When rendered by the gameBoard component, the display is updated based on the classes using radial colour gradients:

     .bombed {
         background: radial-gradient(black, blue, blue);